sourc3code/Getting-and-Cleaning-Data/CodeBook.md

 Then all the features in the combined dataset was averaged for each Activity and each Subject producing a much smaller dataset.

+It was noted that in the features.txt file

+fBodyBody was incorrectly written where fBody was expected in some of the features.txt.
+Analysis script removes the duplicate.

 ##TidyDataSet.csv

 | VARIABLE NAME | POSITION| DESCRIPTION  | VALUES OR EXPLANATION |